leanprover/radar-bench-lean4/bench-radar/size/README.md

 This benchmark measures the number and size of a few kinds of files.
 It expects to be executed after the `stdlib` benchmark.

+The following general metrics are collected:

+- `size/libleanshared.so//bytes`

 The following metrics are collected for the entirety of stdlib:

 - `size/stdlib/.c//files`